 Overview of Kentucky Taxes

-Kentucky has a flat income tax of 4%.
-That rate ranks around the national average for states that charge income tax.
-At the same time, cities and counties in Kentucky may impose their own occupational taxes directly on wages, bringing the total tax rates up to 6% or higher in some areas.
-However, property taxes are well below the national average.
+Kentucky has a flat income tax of 5%.
+That rate ranks slightly below the national average.
+At the same time, cities and counties may impose their own income taxes, to bring the total income tax to over 8% in some areas.
+Both sales and property taxes are below the national average.
+Retired?
+Use our Retirement Income Tax Calculator.

 Household Income Dismiss | Location Dismiss | Filing Status |